NeedsCoffee/snowfall/privacy.md

 > We do not sell, trade, or rent your personal data.

 4. Your Rights (UK and EU under GDPR)
-> If you’re in the UK or EU, you have the right to:
+> If you're in the UK or EU, you have the right to:
 > - Access your data
 > - Correct your data
 > - Delete your data